filip-769/captcha/README.md

 # Captcha

 Simple PoW (proof of work) captcha.
-It currently uses SHA384, but i am planning to implement some useful algorithm like RandomX for Monero mining.
+It currently uses SHA384.

 ## API
 The API is similar to popular captchas like reCAPTCHA or hCaptcha.